hardisgroupcom/sfdx-hardis/docs/salesforce-monitoring-home.md

 - **Custom command lines** that you can [define in `.sfdx-hardis.yml`](https://sfdx-hardis.cloudity.com/hardis/org/monitor/all/)

 You don't need to work in CI/CD to use Monitoring, it is **compliant with any API enabled org** :)

+## How does it work ?

+Every night (or even more frequently, according to your schedule), a CI job will be triggered.

+It will **extract all the metadatas of your org**, then push a **new commit in the monitoring repository** in case there are updates since the latest metadata backup.

+The **list of updated metadatas** will be sent via notification to a **Slack and/or Microsoft Teams channel**.

+After the metadata backup, other jobs will be triggered (Apex tests, Code Quality, Legacy API checks + your own commands), and their results will be stored in job artifacts and sent via notifications.

 ## Configuration